Chapter 11.5 – Port-City Relationships

 A. The growing role of megacities in trade

-Intra-regional trade and reliance on hub cities continue to play a strong role in facilitating global trade flows.
-Corporations look to capitalize on new opportunities while managing their exposure in rapidly developing markets.
-At present, more than half of the world’s population lives in cities, with two-thirds of the world population expected to be living in urban areas by 2050.
+The reliance on gateway and hub cities continues to play a strong role in facilitating global trade flows.
+At present, more than half of the world’s population lives in cities, with two-thirds of the global population expected to be living in urban areas by 2050.
 Therefore, the importance of city regions will continue to grow, particularly since more than half of the cities and urban populations are within 100 km of a coastline.
 Population estimates and predictions indicate the strong growth of metropolitan areas around the world due to increased urbanization.
 A metropolitan area includes urban agglomerations and surrounding areas of lower density under the direct influence of the city.

 Cities provide large efficiency benefits, which result in gains in productivity and competitiveness.
 Cities are the centers of knowledge, innovation, and specialization of production and services.
 To overcome the challenges of expanding urban structures, such as congestion and emissions, megacities focus on innovation in terms of governance models, cooperation schemes, and technological solutions, for example, in the field of urban (public) transport and logistics systems.

 Global cities are generally open to trade and typically strive for high regional and international connectivity by air, sea, and other transport means such as rail or barge.
-This connectivity is also apparent in the advanced service sector (e.g. accountancy, advertising, banking and finance, and law) that select cities in terms of their primacy.
+This connectivity is also apparent in the advanced service sector, such as accounting, advertising, banking and finance, and law, which is selecting cities in terms of their primacy.
 This can strengthen the creation of first-tier global transport and communication networks that connect global megacities.
-Quite a few megacities have reached GDP levels comparable to small or medium-sized countries.
-For example, Shanghai’s GDP is equivalent to the GDP of the Philippines, while the size of Guangzhou’s economy is comparable to Switzerland’s.
+Several megacities have reached GDP levels comparable to those of small or medium-sized countries.
+For example, Shanghai’s GDP is equivalent to the GDP of Saudi Arabia or the Netherlands, while the size of Guangzhou’s economy is comparable to that of Switzerland.

 The growth of cities and the connectivity and openness they offer have a significant impact on the distribution of wealth and innovation.
+Corporations look to capitalize on new opportunities while managing their exposure in rapidly developing markets.
 A small group of global cities assumes a commanding role in a world where cities, not nations, are the key global players.
 Most of the world’s economic power is concentrated in cities, and cities have therefore become pivotal entities in the world economy.
-Cities are increasingly leading the way by engaging in direct action in environmental issues, digitalization, and innovation.
+Cities are increasingly leading the way by engaging in direct action on environmental issues, digitalization, and innovation.
 Cities are increasingly interconnected, leading to a network of (mega)cities.
-Second-tier cities become more connected to the big cities and often act as economic overflow areas or satellites of the megacities or position themselves as lower-cost manufacturing centers.
+Second-tier cities become more connected to the big cities and often act as economic overflow areas or satellites of the megacities, or position themselves as lower-cost manufacturing centers.
 Surprisingly, considerations about urban development rarely focus on the role and importance of ports as gateways as opposed to the role of cities as central places.

 B. Cities as maritime and logistics hubs